WilliwadelmaWisky/DatabaseSQL/README.md

 ![License](https://img.shields.io/badge/license-MIT-green.svg?style=flat)

 <p align="justify">
     An extremely simple local sql database that supports only a few of the sql keywords.
-The data can be requested/updated from the server by http post request at root.
-The data is send in json format as http response if the request sql is in correct format.
-The application supports only a single sql query send a single post request.
+The data can be requested and updated on the server by http post request at root.
+The data is send back in json format as http response if the request sql is in allowed format.
+The application supports only a single sql query send in a single post request.
+The database server has cors enabled so it can be used together with a javascript frontend application for example.
 </p>

-**NOT READY TO BE USED YET, CURRENTLY DATABASE DOES NOT SAVE ANYTHING ON THE DISK AND THERE ARE STILL SOME ERRORS WHEN SQL SYNTAX IS INVALID!!!**
+> [!WARNING]
+> There are still some errors when sql syntax is invalid, but the database is usable.

 ## Getting Started
 Clone the repository.